pchua152/Python-Web-Scraping/README.md

 ![FopM8YzWIAISEdH](https://user-images.githubusercontent.com/115382866/218520610-f3d7de7c-62ef-4105-b77a-406204042ae8.png)

 # Requirements
-To run this program, you first need to install discord.py as well as requests and bs4
+To run this program, you first need to install discord.py as well as requests, lxml and bs4

-to install, run pip install requests beautifulsoup4 discord.py
+to install, run pip install requests beautifulsoup4 discord.py lxml

 to run the program, python discordbot.py will run the bot, however you need to provide your own token for it to work